Public Works Contact Info

 When can I purchase yard waste tags?

-Tags are available for purchase at the Library and City Hall during normal business hours and at Public Safety 24/7.
-They’re also available at Durst Ace Hardware, 2450 W. 11 Mile Road, for $2.50 each.
-Durst purchased tags for 4 for $10 and is selling them at cost.
-There is a $1.50 credit card fee at City Hall and the Library and Public Safety accept only cash or check.
+Tags will be available for purchase at the Library and City Hall during normal business hours and at Public Safety 24/7.
+They will also be available at Durst Ace Hardware, 2450 W. 11 Mile Road.
+Please note there is a $1.50 credit card fee at City Hall.
+The Library and Public Safety accept only cash or check.

 Can I purchase yard waste tags at Public Works?